5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Currently, Action has single relation use case scenario.

 ### GET Data/Action/plan
-Get all the plans.
+Get all the Action-Plans.

 Return:

-* 200 - Success, list of plans.
+* 200 - Success, list of Plans.
 ```json
 [
   {